xenomachina/3d-models/README.md

 <a href="ps2-slim-stand/photo.jpg" ><img alt="Photo" src="ps2-slim-stand/photo.jpg" height=256 align=right></a>

 While lying horizontally the PlayStation 2 slim takes up a lot more space than it has to.
-It is designed to also stand vertically (the logo even rotates), but it needs a stand to hold it up.
-All of the stands I could find selling online are either designed for a different revision of the PS2 slim than mine (which lacks a screw hole) or they cover the vent holes.
-After my original PS3 cooked itself to death I'm a bit paranoid about cooling.
+The PS2 is designed to also stand vertically (the logo even rotates!), but it needs a stand to hold it up.

+All of the stands I could find selling online were either designed for a different revision of the PS2 slim than mine (which lacks a screw hole) or they cover the vent holes or both.
+After my original PS3 cooked itself to death I'm a bit paranoid about cooling, so I wanted a stand that would not only work with my PS2, but which would also allow airflow to the bottom vent.

 Features of this design: